Edwinz28/TSPPD/README.md

 2) The truck has a set weight capacity
 3) There may be multiple packages at a pickup.
 This rule also applies to drop offs
 4) The truck must start at a company truck depot and end at a company truck depot
+5) The algorithm only has 45 seconds to run

 ## Our Algorithm
 Our Algorithm consists of two parts
 1) A fast & brute force algorithm/greedy algorithm
 2) An optimization algorithm: [Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing)

+### The Greedy Algorithm
+Our greedy algorithm emulates real life decision making.
+At each step of planning the route, the courier factors in several conditions
+1) Truck weight capacity
+2) Which packages are currently inside the truck
+3) Time between each destination
+4) Based on which packages are currently in inventory & which have not been picked up what are the legal moves?
+5) Remaining deliveries

+To improve speed, we used multithreading as well as parallelization where applicable.